ahmetbekir22/Wordle-Game-with-java/README.md

  Feedback is provided for each guess,and the game ends when the player guesses correctly, uses all 6 attempts, or provides valid guesses.
 The code aims to entertain and challenge players in guessing a random word.

- for execute code from terminal ;
+ To execute code from terminal ;
  java Wordle WORD1 WORD2 WORD3 WORD4 WORD5 WORD6